 Applicants should have satisfactory completion of grade 12 plus GCSE English and Maths at Grade C / Grade 4, or above, plus evidence of genuine intellectual capacity.
-If your first language is not English, you will also need an IELTS score of 6.0.
+If your first language is not English, you will also need an IELTS score of 6.0 with at least 5.5 in each component.
 There will also be an interview assessment.

 Please note that the first nine months of this programme constitute the Foundation stage.
 Students are expected to pass in all the Foundation modules with marks of 60% or more, in order to progress to the second year stage of the course.

 You may apply either through the national UCAS university admissions system or at any time directly to the University using our own online application form.
 Our UCAS code is B90.

 The age range of our student body varies from those who have recently completed A-levels (or equivalent) to more mature students.
 Age is no barrier to learning and we welcome all applications from suitably qualified students.

 We are happy to consider all international applications and if you are an international student, you may find it useful to visit our international pages for details of entry requirements from your home country.

 The University is a UKVI Tier 4 Sponsor.